 Kevin performs at Folk Clubs and festivals around Scotland in a trio with top Scots singer guitarist George Duff and Co.
 Antrim's melodeon whizz Leo McCann.
 Always available for bookings, easily contacted via email and facebook https://www.facebook.com/kevinhjmacleod/

-Kevin can also be found in various Edinburgh bars, leading sessions with the likes of fiddler John Martin, singer George Duff and Battlefield Band's piper Mike Katz, legendary piper Allan MacDonald, the incomparable Cathal McConnell, Iain MacLeod ex-Shooglenifty and other luminaries.
+Kevin can also be found in various Edinburgh bars like The Waverley Bar, playing sessions with the likes of fiddler John Martin, singer George Duff and Battlefield Band's piper Mike Katz, legendary piper Allan MacDonald, the incomparable Cathal McConnell, Iain MacLeod ex-Shooglenifty and other luminaries.

 NEW RECORDING PROJECT